gabrielduo/gabrielduo/README.md

  💬 Ask me about **C/C++, React, Machine Learning, OpenGL... or anything [here](https://github.com/gabrielduo/gabrielduo/issues)**

- 🧙🏻‍♂️ Fun fact **In Skyrim, the College of Winterhold holds daily lectures on magic in the Hall of Elements<br />from around 2:00 pm to 3:00 pm**
+ 🧙🏻‍♂️ Fun fact **In Skyrim, the College of Winterhold holds daily lectures on magic in the Hall of Elements from around 2:00 pm to 3:00 pm**

  </div>